rikokurnia/Tailwind-study/README.md

               	     -gap > give distance on your element -aspect ration > video[16:9] or you can customize with arbitrary value [4:3] -overflow > a utilities for controlling the container within element

+### day 10
+	directive and function
+	you can make auto rename tag with cdn, but you have to include the tailwind.config.js -in mode @apply we can't include the group so we must added manual from class utilities -Use the @layer directive to tell Tailwind that which element that we want customize -Use @apply This is useful when you need to write custom CSS and use the same syntax you’re used to using in your HTML.
+		@layer base {	//custom defaultcss h1 {
+  			  @apply text-2xl;
+			  }
+			}

+		@layer components {  //for make a component .btn-blue {
+  			  @apply bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded;
+ 			 }
+			}

+		@layer utilities {  //custom utilities default tailwind .filter-none {
+			    filter: none;
+  			}
+ 			}

+	Function
+	  -Use the theme() function to access your Tailwind config values
+		@layer base {
+ 			 h1 {
+				@apply text-riko //different way use instead use theme
+   				 color: theme(colors.riko)	//theme is better because its explained to style css for have specific value }
+			}